-Every student, and anyone with parental responsibility, will be able to set up a login for Go4Schools when the academic year begins.
-Go4Schools is an online platform that contains information around each student's:
+Every student, and anyone with parental responsibility, will be able to set up a login for Bromcom MyChildAtSchool when the academic year begins.
+This is an online platform that contains information around each student's timetable, attendance, homework, progress and behaviour.
+It is also our method for parents to make payments for lunch money and visits.